The importance of plants in ecology and field guiding

 Let’s start with one of the most important of the hippo facts: how many different types of hippos are there on Earth?

-Pictures of hippopotamuses usually depict the common hippo (Hippopotamus amphibious) – the animals of great girth we see wading in bodies of water on the African plains.
+Pictures of hippopotamuses (or hippopotami if you’re using correct Latin) usually depict the common hippo (Hippopotamus amphibius) – the animals of great girth we see wading in bodies of water on the African plains.

-With around 148,000 individuals, this species makes up the bulk of the hippo population.
+This species makes up the bulk of the hippo population, with over 100,000 individuals.

 So, what species can be found on the other side of the hippo family tree?
 Say hello to the pygmy hippo!